aws-samples/aws-modernization-with-exasol/content/5_AdvancedAnalytics/05_04_use_case.md

 		'<your AWS region>'            // AWS region you are working in );

-<b>Remark</b>: Keep the length of the JobName to 16 or less characters.
+**Remark**: Keep the length of the JobName to 16 or less characters.

 You should be able to retrieve the created UDF script for prediction, with the following SQL statement